JeffGya/LND/game/echoes-mvp/docs/schemas/Schema_Ownership_and_Contracts_README.md

 ### Determinism Notes

 Telemetry and replay_header are *observational only* and are excluded from round-trip equality tests.
 They record, never influence, simulation outcomes.
+Additionally, both blocks are excluded from the `content_hash` integrity computation.

+---

+## Debug Save Panel (Task 10)
+A minimal in-engine panel for QA to click **New / Save / Load / Validate / Snapshot** without running the script harness.

+- **Files:** `core/ui/DebugSavePanel.tscn`, `core/ui/DebugSavePanel.gd`
+- **What it shows:** RNG cursor for `combat/battle/alpha`, on-disk file summary, latest telemetry tail, and the `replay_header`.
+- **Notes:** Uses the same `SaveService` pipeline (atomic write, backup, canonical hash) and respects the telemetry `enabled` flag.